VCOliver/Bash-customizations/README.md

 ## Features

-- **Modular Customizations:**
-  Organize your Bash custom scripts (aliases, functions, prompt modifications, etc.) in one folder.
-- **Automatic Sourcing:**
-  An `init.sh` file sources all scripts in the directory automatically during shell startup.
 - **Git Prompt Integration:**
   Easily integrate Git branch information into your Bash prompt alongside the native Debian 12 color scheme.